The Ultimate Guide to Accounting for Construction Companies

 The small contractor exemption allows certain small construction companies to use the completed contract method (CCM) regardless of the contract length.
 To qualify for this in 2023, a construction company must have average annual gross receipts of $29 million or less over the past three tax years.
 This exemption provides flexibility for smaller contractors, enabling them to defer tax liability until the completion of their contracts, which can be beneficial for managing cash flow and financial planning.

 Both methods have their advantages and are suited to different types of construction projects.
-Choosing the right method depends on the size of the company, the length of the contracts, and the specific financial goals of the business.
+Choosing the right method depends on the size of the company, the length of the contracts, and the specific financial goals of the business, and many contractors rely on a trusted CPA partner for tax solutions to evaluate these options.

 Best Practices for Effective Construction Accounting